Once arrested, what happens next in my Butte County DUI?

 4. Sentencing/Probation Reviews

-The California DUI Laws what it means to drive under the influence.
-Here’s the new statute regarding Drunk Driving and Driving Under the Influence Laws in California.
+2017 California DUI Laws: what it means to drive under the influence.
+Here’s the new statutes regarding Drunk Driving and Driving Under the Influence Laws in California.

-4) Driving a commercial vehicle with alcohol level of .04 or greater.
-DUI section (d) It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle.
+d.)
+Driving a commercial vehicle with alcohol level of .04 or greater. -DUI section (d) It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle.
 DUI with drugs.

-d) Driving impaired with drugs.
-DUI section (e) It is unlawful for a person who is under the influence of any drug to drive a vehicle.
+e.)
+Driving impaired with drugs. -DUI section (e) It is unlawful for a person who is under the influence of any drug to drive a vehicle.

-e) Driving impaired with drugs and alcohol.
-DUI section (f) It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle.
+f.)
+Driving impaired with drugs and alcohol. -DUI section (f) It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle.

-f) Changes in California DUI Laws Affect drivers in California.
+Changes in California DUI Laws affect drivers in California.
 The Butte County court has new plea forms articulating these laws.
-Drugged driving is more common on California roads and highways than drunk driving, according to a 2015 study commissioned by the California Office of Traffic Safety.
+Drugged driving is more common on California roads and highways than drunk driving- according to a 2015 study commissioned by the California Office of Traffic Safety.

 Who is the best DUI attorney in Butte county?

 We have high ratings from our clients.
-5-star Yelp reviews, Google and Avvo reviews are all at the very top.
+5-star Yelp reviews, Google and Avvo reviews are top reviews!
 Attorney Susan M. Hearne specializes in DUI defense.
 Her years of experience and success can be referenced by respected websites such as Avvo, Yelp and others.
-Attorney Susan Hearne proudly serves all of Butte, Glenn and Tehama Counties.

 What can an attorney do for me?

-An good DUI attorney can be beneficial to your case in a number of ways:
+A good DUI attorney can be beneficial to your case in several ways:

-3. Provide a thorough evaluation and investigation including use of our very own in-house private investigators.
+· Provide a thorough evaluation and investigation including use of our very own in-house private investigators

 Driving with drugs means any drugs in your system can impair your thinking or coordination and this effects your ability to drive safely.
 This can mean legal drugs that are prescribed to you, or illegal drugs.